Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Vision Language Models (VLMs)

+Current approaches using maps and recorded videos lack the use of real-world log replays, which is expected to enhance realism.

-A key application of \glspl{vlm} is text-to-image generation to build tailored driving datasets, particularly to improve perception systems under diverse conditions.
+\textbf{Dataset Generation:} A key application of \glspl{vlm} is text-to-image generation to build tailored driving datasets, particularly to improve perception systems under diverse conditions.

 WEDGE~\cite{marathe2023wedge} showcases the use of \glspl{vlm}, specifically DALL-E 2, to synthesize images depicting $16$ diverse and extreme weather conditions relevant to autonomous driving.
 Their dataset includes manually annotated 2D bounding boxes and is used to fine-tune object detectors.
-When evaluated on the real-world dataset, object detectors trained on WEDGE exhibit improved detection performance, highlighting the potential of VLM-generated data for enhancing perception robustness in adverse conditions.
+When evaluated on the real-world dataset, object detectors trained on WEDGE exhibit improved detection performance, highlighting the potential of \gls{vlm}-generated data for enhancing perception robustness in adverse conditions.

-Currently we are missing a hybrid training that combines real and synthetic data, as well as the targeted generation of rare or high-risk scenarios, such as crashes, occlusions, or anomalies, to build synthetic datasets for safety-critical testing and anomaly detection.
+Currently, hybrid training that combines real and synthetic data is underexplored.
+This approach is crucial because real-world datasets often contain very few safety-critical corner cases, whereas synthetic data enables the controlled generation of rare events, such as crashes, occlusions, and anomalies—thereby improving long-tail coverage and strengthening model robustness in high-risk scenarios.